Invariance and naturality of knot lattice homology and homotopy: Links of Singularity and Generalized Algebraic Links

 \begin{definition} Given a point \(q\) of a smooth complex surface \(V\) so that in local coordinates \((x,y)\) we have that \(q\) is the origin, then \emph{the blow-up of \(V\) at \(q\)} is the complex surface \(V_q\) where the chart around \(q\) is replaced with

 The projection \(\pi:V_q\to V\). induced by locally projecting onto \(\C^2\) is called the \emph{canonical projection}.
 The curve \(\pi^{-1}(q)\) is called \emph{the exceptional sphere}.
 The complex surface \(V\) is \emph{the blow-down} of \(V_q\) at the exceptional sphere. \end{definition} One can define a blow-up when \(V\) is singular at \(q\) as well, and this is a part of the process of constructing resolutions, though we will not be needing it in this paper.
 Algebraically, blowing up a point \(q\) replaces \(q\) with the set of lines through that point, and assuming that we were already at a resolution, the space of lines is represented by a copy of \(\mathbb{CP}^1\), which will have a normal bundle of Euler number \(-1\).
 Smoothly this operation produces a connect sum with \( \overline{\mathbb{CP}^2}\).
-Given the presence of an embedded sphere with normal bundle of Euler number \(-1\) in \(V\), we have that sphere can be blown down, i.e. there exists a smooth complex surface \(\tilde{V}\) which is the blow-down of \(V\), a process which can be acheived holomorphically \cite{blowDown}.
+Given the presence of an embedded sphere with normal bundle of Euler number \(-1\) in \(V\), we can blow down that sphere, i.e. there exists a smooth complex surface \(\tilde{V}\) which is the blow-down of \(V\), a process which can be achieved holomorphically if the original sphere was holomorphic \cite{blowDown}.

 Blowing up a plumbing resolution will give another plumbing resolution with a new vertex \(e\) that has weight \(-1\), representing the exceptional sphere.
 To understand how blow-ups affect the graph, we will need the idea of the proper and total transform of a curve under a resolution. \begin{definition} Given a resolution \(\pi:\tilde{V}\to V\) of a complex surface \(V\) at a point \(q\) and a complex curve \(C\) inside \(V\), the \emph{total transform of \(C\)} inside the resolution is \(\pi^{-1}(C)\), while the \emph{proper transform of \(C\)} inside the resolution is the closure of \(\pi^{-1}(C-\{q\})\). \end{definition} In particular, blowing up provides a resolution of our plumbing, and the base surfaces for this new plumbing resolution will be precisely the proper transforms of the base surfaces of our original plumbing.